docker/labs/windows/dotnet-linux-het/readme.md

 (#run-heterogeneous-linux--windows-application-on-swarm-cluster)
 below, you'll need a Docker registry.

-Since Windows, as of TP4, does not support Docker Hub, you'll set up a local Docker Registry, sharing the same host VM as the Swarm Manager.
+You'll set up a local Docker Registry, sharing the same host VM as the Swarm Manager.

+**Note in many use cases you can just use [Docker Hub](https://hub.docker.com) instead of setting up a registry**

 <pre>
 $ docker run -d -p 5000:5000 --restart=always --name registry -v `pwd`/registry:/var/lib/registry registry:2